 December 2018 Postscript: I’ve continued to feed my bees in the winter time following this procedure, and so far so good.
 But here are a few variations, because nothing I do in beekeeping is written in stone:

 1) There’s a formula for mixing the sugar and water that involves calculating air pressure according to sea level.
 I don’t do that.
 I go with the 12 parts sugar and 1 part water recipe and tweak it if it seems to wet or too dry.
 But when I mix the water with the sugar, I err on the side of adding slightly less water than slightly more because really all I’m trying to do here is glue the granules of sugar together, not dissolve them, and it doesn’t take much water to do that.
-When I dump the bricks out of the aluminum pans and the bottom side is still damp and crumbly, then I know I added too much water and I have to leave it out to dry for another day or two.
+When I dump the bricks out of the aluminium pans and the bottom side is still damp and crumbly, then I know I added too much water and I have to leave it out to dry for another day or two.

 2) I use my hands and fingers to mix the sugar and water.
 It’s easier and works better than any kind of stir stick.